aws-amplify/amplify-flutter/README.md

  - Predictions
  - Datastore
  - Hub Events (Listening to the Amplify events)
+ - iOS Error Events in Amplify Analytics

+> Amplify for Flutter is in preview, and is not recommended for production use at this time.
+During this phase, we are iterating on the code base, and looking for your feedback and collaboration. [**WE'D LOVE TO GET YOUR FEEDBACK! :-).**](https://github.com/aws-amplify/amplify-flutter/issues/5).

 Amplify for Flutter currently supports **iOS** and **Android** platforms.